boliveira0/drawing-program/README.md

 # Drawing Program
-1. Description
-   This app implements following features (navigation through index)
+This program creates, adds vertical and horizontal lines, rectangles and buckfill a canvas.

+It has a simple console UI and the navigation depends on user command inputs to System.in.

+Main menu in a nutshell:

-    1- Create a new canvas
+    1-Create a new canvas.
-        It creates a new canvas
+        Creates a new canvas
-    2- Start drawing on the canvas by issuing various commands It allows the user to perform the following operations:
+    2- Start drawing on the canvas by issuing various commands Allows the user to perform the following operations:
            Command              Description
            C w h                Should create a new canvas of width w and height h.
            L x1 y1 x2 y2        Should create a new line from (x1,y1) to (x2,y2).
 Currently only horizontal or vertical lines are supported.
 Horizontal and vertical lines will be drawn using the 'x' character.